 Nice Bokeh on a Budget

-Sure, an expensive smartphone with multiple cameras can come close with its faux depth of field AI settings, but it’s not quite the same.
-Plus, you won’t know how to push your DSLR / Mirrorless camera to the limits and be a better filmmaker if you keep using a smartphone.
+Sure, with its fake depth of field AI settings, a pricey smartphone with many cameras can get close, but it’s not the same.
+Plus, if you keep using your smartphone, you won’t know how to push your DSLR / Mirrorless camera to its limits and become a great filmmaker.

 Shoot In Low Light

-While a 50mm is light, cheap and creates smooth portraits, it’s the perfect lens that is great for indoor and outdoor shots in low light.
+While a 50mm lens is light, inexpensive, and produces clean portraits, it’s also the ideal lens for low-light indoor and outdoor photographs.

-With most kit lenses that come with a camera is the small/variable aperture and that can represent an issue in low light.
-What happens is once the light dips, you have to beef up the ISO to unreasonable levels or ditch the camera completely.
+The small/variable aperture of most kit lenses that come with a camera might be problematic in low light.
+When the light begins to fade, you must either increase the ISO to unacceptably high levels or abandon the camera entirely.

-If you were to compare an image taken with a 50mm lens side-by-side with an image taken with a kit zoom lens, you’d see a marked difference in the sharpness.
+If you compare an image shot with a 50mm lens to one taken with a kit zoom lens, you’ll notice a significant difference in sharpness.
+The Sigma 50mm f/1.4 DG HSM ART Lens, for example, is one of the sharpest lenses on the market today.

-Granted, it’s a higher-end, more expensive 50mm lens, but even entry-level 50mm lenses like the Canon 50mm f/1.8 II offer excellent sharpness.
+Although this is a higher-end, more costly 50mm lens, even entry-level 50mm lenses, such as the Canon 50mm f/1.8 II, provide exceptional sharpness.

-Beyond that, 50mm lenses often have better color rendition and less chromatic aberration than kit lenses, so you not only get sharper photos but ones with more accurate colors too.
+Furthermore, 50mm lenses frequently offer better color rendition and less chromatic aberration than kit lenses, resulting in photographs that are not only sharper but also more true in color.